cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: arbuscular mycorrhizal fungi could not be fit on page.
+## Warning: cadmium at wavelength 214nm could not be fit on page.
 It will not be plotted.
-## Warning: successional age could not be fit on page.
+## Warning: cadmium at wavelength 228nm could not be fit on page.
 It will not be plotted.
-Warning: wood
-## parenchym could not be fit on page.
+## Warning: leaf physical resistance could not be fit on page.
 It will not be plotted.
+Warning:
+## spatial genetic structure could not be fit on page.
+It will not be plotted.
+Warning: water
-Warning: wood vessels could not be
+## content could not be fit on page.
+It will not be plotted.
+Warning: wood shearing could not be
 ## fit on page.
 It will not be plotted.
-Warning: air temperature could not be fit on page.
+Warning: wood stretching could not be fit on page.
 It
 ## will not be plotted.
-Warning: cadmium at wavelength 214nm could not be fit on page.
-It will
-## not be plotted.
-Warning: cadmium at wavelength 228nm could not be fit on page.
-It will not be
+Warning: aeromorphic organic layer could not be fit on page.
+It will not
-## plotted.
-Warning: data management could not be fit on page.
+## be plotted.
+Warning: BEF China projects could not be fit on page.
 It will not be plotted.
+## Warning: community weighted mean trait could not be fit on page.
+It will not be plotted.
+## Warning: crown projection area could not be fit on page.
+It will not be plotted.
 Warning:
-## digital data acquisition could not be fit on page.
+## deposition could not be fit on page.
 It will not be plotted.
-Warning: diversity
+Warning: eco-physiologic traits
-## treatment could not be fit on page.
-It will not be plotted.
-Warning: intraspecific diversity
 ## could not be fit on page.
 It will not be plotted.
-Warning: leaf physical resistance could not
+Warning: ecosystem functioning could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: response variable could not be fit on page.
+Warning: experimental treatment could not be fit on page.
 ## It will not be plotted.
-Warning: secondary compounds could not be fit on page.
+Warning: flight interception could not be fit on page.
 It will not be
 ## plotted.
-Warning: spatial genetic structure could not be fit on page.
+Warning: Flora of China could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: standard deviation could not be fit on page.
+## haplotype could not be fit on page.
 It will not be plotted.
-Warning: wood
-## bending could not be fit on page.
-It will not be plotted.
-Warning: wood compression could not
+Warning: human influence could not
 ## be fit on page.
 It will not be plotted.
-Warning: wood stretching could not be fit on page.
-It
+Warning: inbreeding could not be fit on page.
+It will
-## will not be plotted.
-Warning: BEF China projects could not be fit on page.
-It will not be
+## not be plotted.
+Warning: land use history could not be fit on page.
-## plotted.
-Warning: branch water potential could not be fit on page.
 It will not be plotted.
-## Warning: community weighted mean trait could not be fit on page.
+## Warning: leaf longevity could not be fit on page.
 It will not be plotted.
+Warning: litter
-## Warning: eco-physiologic traits could not be fit on page.
+## thickness could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: matching status could not
-## ecosystem functioning could not be fit on page.
-It will not be plotted.
-Warning: experimental
-## treatment could not be fit on page.
-It will not be plotted.
-Warning: Flora of China could not
 ## be fit on page.
 It will not be plotted.
+Warning: microrelief could not be fit on page.
+It will
-Warning: genetic autocorrelation could not be fit on
+## not be plotted.
+Warning: mineralization could not be fit on page.
-## page.
 It will not be plotted.
-Warning: haplotype could not be fit on page.
-It will not be
-## plotted.
-Warning: human influence could not be fit on page.
+## Warning: multi-trophic interactions could not be fit on page.
 It will not be plotted.
 Warning:
-## leaf longevity could not be fit on page.
+## mycorrhiza could not be fit on page.
 It will not be plotted.
-Warning: migration could not
+Warning: nitrification could not
 ## be fit on page.
 It will not be plotted.
-Warning: mixed models could not be fit on page.
+Warning: nitrogen cycling could not be fit on page.
 It
 ## will not be plotted.
-Warning: multi-trophic interactions could not be fit on page.
-It will not
-## be plotted.
-Warning: phylogenetic distinctness could not be fit on page.
+Warning: non-random extinction could not be fit on page.
 It will not be
 ## plotted.
-Warning: phytophagous insects could not be fit on page.
+Warning: phylogenetic distinctness could not be fit on page.
 It will not be plotted.
-## Warning: rainfall simulator could not be fit on page.
+## Warning: phytophagous insects could not be fit on page.
 It will not be plotted.
 Warning:
-## research proposals could not be fit on page.
+## predators could not be fit on page.
 It will not be plotted.
-Warning: simpson
+Warning: rainfall simulator could
-## diversity could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: specialization could not
-## be fit on page.
-It will not be plotted.
-Warning: species identity variable could not be fit on
+Warning: research proposals could not be fit on
 ## page.
 It will not be plotted.
-Warning: temperature could not be fit on page.
+Warning: rooting depth could not be fit on page.
 It will not be
 ## plotted.
-Warning: trap nest could not be fit on page.
+Warning: runoff plots could not be fit on page.
 It will not be plotted.
-Warning: tree
+Warning: snag
-## crown could not be fit on page.
+## height could not be fit on page.
 It will not be plotted.
-Warning: vegetation stratum could not
+Warning: specialization could not be
-## be fit on page.
+## fit on page.
 It will not be plotted.
-Warning: weevils could not be fit on page.
-It will not
-## be plotted.
-Warning: Weibull distribution could not be fit on page.
+Warning: species identity variable could not be fit on
+## page.
 It will not be plotted.
+Warning: topography could not be fit on page.
+It will not be
-## Warning: wood ground tissue could not be fit on page.
+## plotted.
+Warning: vegetation stratum could not be fit on page.
 It will not be plotted.
+## Warning: Weibull distribution could not be fit on page.
+It will not be plotted.
 Warning: wood
-## mechanics could not be fit on page.
-It will not be plotted.
-Warning: wood porosity could not
+## porosity could not be fit on page.
-## be fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)